 a) work done against gravity

-b) work done against force of friction
+b) work done against the force of friction

 c) increase in potential energy